-Having spent at least 1 year of my life in the Eternal City and being a self proclaimed gelato expert, I have carefully picked my top 7 favourite gelaterias in Rome.
-Don’t get me wrong, any gelato in Italy (even the not so good ones) are likely the best anywhere else.
-However, if you are planning a trip to Rome, you should definitely put at least one of these gelaterias on your To Do List.
-For just a few euros, this gelato is truly an orgasmic experience (I have a major sweet tooth, by the way).
-I will be sure to include my favourite flavours, as well as locations for your convenience.
+Having spent at least 1 year of my life in the Eternal City and being a self proclaimed gelato expert, I have carefully picked my top favourite gelaterias in Rome.
+Let me first just state that ice cream is not the same as gelato.
+While they both contain a similar ingredient list, gelato contains more milk than cream, and it sometimes doesn’t use egg yolks either.
+Gelato is also stored at a slightly warmer temperature, which allows it to be on the softer side.
+Unlike ice cream, it’s actually churned more slowly, adding less air, making it more creamy!
+Not to mention the ingredient list in Italy is truly something else, using local ingredients to flavour their gelato, such as Pistacchio di Bronte, for example, you bring the entire experience to another level.
+Think of ice cream, then times that by 100 – it truly is superior!
+Now that we know the difference, don’t get me wrong, any gelato in Italy (even the not so good ones) are likely the best anywhere else.
+However, if you are planning a trip to Rome, you should definitely put at least one of these gelaterias on your To-Try List.
+For just a few euros (a small being around 2 euros), this gelato is truly an orgasmic experience (I have a major sweet tooth, by the way).
+I will be sure to include my favourite flavours, as well as most popular/central locations for your convenience.
 In no particular order, here we go…

 Fiocco di Neve – Via del Pantheon, 51, 00186